Setting the Scene: Lurking PE Risk

 While countries and local tax authorities define PE differently, there are universally common factors that can trigger permanent establishment.

-Having an office or other fixed place of business can trigger hidden PE risks.
+Having an office or other fixed place of business can trigger hidden permanent establishment risks.

 This could include: